faultdiagnosistoolbox/pyfaultdiagnosistoolbox/docs/basicusage.rst

     Krysander, M., Åslund, J., Nyberg, M. (2007). "*An efficient algorithm for finding minimal overconstrained subsystems for model-based diagnosis*" (https://doi.org/10.1109/TSMCA.2007.909555).
 IEEE Transactions on Systems, Man, and Cybernetics-Part A: Systems and Humans, 38(1), 197-206.

 and can be computed using the ``PSODecomposition`` method.
 There is also a class method that can plot the Dulmage-Mendelsohn decomposition of the model structure in an informative way.
-For this method, there are two options that can be activated, perform the decomposition of the over-determined part of the model, and indicate which equations that are influenced by faults.
+For this method, there are two options that can be activated, perform the decomposition of the over-determined part of the model, and indicate which equations are influenced by faults.
 This is particularly important in diagnosability analysis.

 .. code-block:: python